pranavchaudhari571/Hotel-Management-Using-Spring-boot-REST/spring_boot_backend_job/Readme.md

 - `GET /hotel/rooms/{roomId}`: Retrieves a specific room by ID.
 - `GET /hotel/rooms/booked`: Retrieves rooms that are currently booked.

+## Major Annotations Used

+- `@SpringBootApplication`: Marks the main class of a Spring Boot application.
+- `@EnableCaching`: Enables caching in the application (used for Redis).
+- `@EnableScheduling`: Enables scheduled tasks.
+- `@EnableAsync`: Enables asynchronous method execution.
+- `@Transactional`: Ensures transactional integrity.
+- `@RestController`: Defines a controller with RESTful endpoints.
+- `@Service`: Marks a service layer component.
+- `@Repository`: Marks a repository for database interaction.
+- `@Scheduled`: Defines scheduled tasks.
+- `@Async`: Marks methods to be executed asynchronously.
+- `@PreAuthorize`: Restricts access to endpoints based on roles.

+## Exception Handling

+The system uses a **global exception handler** to handle API errors gracefully.

+- **Custom exceptions** include:
+    - `ReservationNotFoundException`
+    - `RoomNotAvailableException`
+    - `UserAlreadyExistsException`
+    - `InvalidJwtException`
+- The global exception handler returns standardized error responses.

 ## Notes

-- All requests that modify data (**POST, PUT, DELETE**) require authentication via JWT token.
+- All requests that modify data (**POST, PUT, DELETE**) require authentication via JWT or OAuth2.
-- The API responses are in JSON format.
+- API responses are in JSON format.
-- The system uses a **remote online database**, so no local installation of MySQL or any other database is required.
-- Redis caching is used for optimizing performance and fast retrieval of data.
-- Comprehensive **Junit and Mockito** test cases ensure the stability and correctness of the system.
+- The system is **fully cloud-based**, with an online **MySQL database** and **Redis caching**.
+- **Apache Kafka** handles event-driven communication for reservation changes.
+- **Rate Limiting** ensures protection against excessive API calls.
+- **Comprehensive unit tests** ensure system reliability.

 ## License